 But I wasn’t even close.
-Physically, my vagina was perfectly healed, but I was still sore long after that, and it was another month or two before I was emotionally ready for sex.
+Physically, I was perfectly healed, but I was still sore long after that, and it was another month or two before I was emotionally ready for sex.

 4. Your abs may or may not look the same again.

 Kelly Taphouse, founder of Move, a boutique women’s-only fitness club in Toronto, offers strength programs that can be tailored to brand-new moms, as well as on-site child-minding.
 She often sees women with diastasis recti, a.k.a. abdominal separation.

 The condition happens when your rectus abdominis muscles—the two sides of abs that run vertically on your torso—separate during pregnancy to make room for your expanding uterus.
 For some women with diastasis recti, their abs go back to relatively normal relatively quickly.
 But for others, closing those muscles can take months or longer.
 In the meantime, the separated abs can sometimes give you a belly pooch that looks like you’re still pregnant.

 How common is it?
 Research reported last year in the British Journal of Sports Medicine found that 60 percent of the first-time moms in the study had diastasis recti six weeks postpartum, and 32.6 percent still had it a year postpartum.

 Taphouse prescribes clients with diastasis recti (typically defined as a gap of 2.7 cm or more) a list of safe exercises, and often they improve.
 The idea is not to do any movements that can push the belly out (sit-ups or planks, for example), and to focus on movements that pull the belly in.
 “I have one client who’s been with us for four months now.
 We’ve taken her down from a three-finger separation to two fingers, so I’m really impressed,” Taphouse says.